Maptime030/ElectoraleGeografie/README.md

 	curl http://www.gemeentegeschiedenis.nl/geo/geojson/10722/1998 > utrecht_1998.geojson

-#### HELP what is the command line?!
+### HELP what is the command line?!
 If you don't know how to run these command in your shell you can also just copy the links in your browser.
 Then there are 2 options:

 1. Open the link in the browser > Click right mouse button, `Save page as` and save as a text file.
 Manually type the extension when giving a file name.
 Like: `myfile.geojson`
-2. Open the link in the broser > Select all the text and copy this to a text editor.
+2. Open the link in the browser > Select all the text and copy this to a text editor.
 Save as a `.geojson` file.

 The links you can use for all geometries of one municipality: